sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/CI_CD_PipeLine/ciCdInstallation.md

             }

 # Create a Job for pipeline in UI:
     1) Loging to Jenkins UI
     2) Get POP up for "Create new Jobs" --> click on it
     3) "Enter an item name" --> Give the job name "sprint-mongo-docker-k8s"
     4) Select --> Pipeline options --> Ok
     5) Pipeline job created
-   6) Click on "Configure" button on right side under "sprint-mongo-docker-k8s" Jobs"
+    6) Click on "Configure" button on right side under "sprint-mongo-docker-k8s"Jobs"
     7) Click on "Pipeline" tab out of below 4
         General     Build Triggers     Advanced Project Options    Pipeline

     8) Under Pipeline script write stages which follow during runing pipeline
         1) Stage for GIT:
                 node{
                     stage("Git Clone") {